ongov/Digital-Service-Standard/README.md

 experiences.
 When thinking about users, it’s important to find people with different experiences and perspectives.

-It's also important to include people with disabilities into user consideration early.
-As the number of potential users increases, so does the importance of making a service accessible.
+It's especially important to include people with disabilities early.

 Get to know your users and their needs from their point of view — beyond the lens of the project.